-Winter has its challenges if, like me, you’re looking for fresh produce.
+Winter has its challenges if you’re craving fresh produce.
 And that makes it hard to resist all those imported fruits and vegetables.
-Still, if we want to be in sync with our environment, eating foods that are in season has only upsides for the body.
+Still, if you want to be in sync with your environment, eating foods that are in season has only upsides for the body.
 That’s why I look to Mother Nature, who provides for cold weather by producing some of the best ‘warming’ foods around.

-Thousands of years ago, Chinese medicine practitioners took a look at the way food affects a person’s energy and overall health and developed a classification system.
+Thousands of years ago, Chinese medicine practitioners took a look at the way food affects a person’s health and energy levels and they developed a system.
 They grouped foods according to yin and yang, or their ability to cool or heat the body.
-Today’s practitioners of traditional Chinese medicine still believe that the combination of foods that a person eats needs to be in equilibrium in order to achieve a balanced and healthy body.
+Today’s practitioners of traditional Chinese medicine believe that the combination of foods a person eats needs to be in balance in order to achieve a healthy body.

-This means there needs to be a balance of yin and yang.
+In other words, there needs to be an equilibrium between yin and yang.

 The combination of foods a person eats needs to be in equilibrium

-According to traditional Chinese medicine, ‘warming’ foods raise the yang of the body by helping to increase energy levels, improve circulation and chase away cold.
-Contrarily, ‘cooling’ foods raise the yin of the body by helping it eliminate toxins, reduce heat and cool the blood.
+According to Chinese medicine, ‘warming’ foods raise the yang of the body by boosting energy, improving circulation and fending off cold.
+‘Cooling’ foods, on the other hand, increase the yin of the body by eliminating toxins, reducing body heat and nourishing the blood.
 There are also foods that are classified as neutral.

 Before there was long distance (refrigerated) transportation, the seasons defined what we ate.
 I can still remember when stores sold green grapes in the summer and switched to red grapes in the fall.
-I’m as guilty as the next person, buying blueberries all year long out of season.
-But, I pay for it in mealy texture, smaller size and overall lack of flavor.
+However, today I’m as guilty as the next person, buying blueberries year-round out of season.
+This is not how nature intended things to be.

 Garlic exhibits ‘warming’ qualities

 Aligning our eating patterns with the seasons has many benefits; first and foremost nutrition.
 Foods picked and eaten at their peak are naturally packed with more vitamins and minerals.
-Out-of-season foods that are shipped in from other parts of the world or grown locally in hothouses are harvested early and refrigerated (to survive transport).
-This robs them of the ability to ripen properly, and results in a decrease in nutrients as well as flavor.
+By contrast, out-of-season foods shipped in from other parts of the world are harvested early and refrigerated (to survive transport).
+This not only robs them of their ability to ripen properly, but also results in decreased nutrients and flavor.

-Seasonal eating not only puts variation in our diets, it’s great for mental well being.
-Is there anything more delicious than eating foods in season?
-Embracing the natural rhythm of things helps connect us with the calendar as we become part of the food growing process.
-And, it reintroduces an old concept in food shopping: anticipation.
+Feeling cold?
+Seasonal eating puts variety in our diets and, in the winter, can raise our yang to help keep us warm.
+It’s also great for mental well being.
+Is there anything more delicious than eating fresh food?
+Embracing the natural rhythm of things helps link us with the calendar as we become part of the growing process.
+And, it reintroduces an old concept in food shopping — anticipation.